 Moderate-intensity exercise each day is helpful with health problems like cardiovascular diseases and overweight people.

-The global minimum recommendation (by WHO) is 30 minutes a day, five or more times per week, to extend your life.
+The global minimum recommendation (by WHO) is 30 minutes a day, five or more times per week, to promote long life.

 Busy with schedules and meetings and have no time to exercise?
 Think about 30 minutes of activity for extra years of life – It’s a real longevity bargain!